 Applicants must meet the admissions standards of the Graduate School and the Department of Anthropology and be first offered admission to the Anthropology doctoral program.

-Students are required to take five core courses plus 12 elective credits of Urban Sustainability coursework.
+Students are required to take six core courses plus 12 elective credits of Urban Sustainability coursework.
 A minimum of 7 of the 12 elective credits must be from coursework outside of the student's home department.

 |Sustainability of Urban Environmental Systems|